aridjayarecipes/cutesrecipes.web.app/content/post/2210-recipe-of-quick-15-minute-glace-plums-in-1-bowl.md

 1. De-seed the plums.
 1. Add the plums and sugar into a bowl.
 1. Heat them in the microwave for 5 minutes.
 They should turn out like this.
-1. Give the plums a stir and they'll look like this.
+1. Give the plums a stir and they&#39;ll look like this.
 Then place them back in the microwave for a further 5 minutes.
 1. Stir again.
 Then put them back in the microwave for 5 minutes once more.
 1. They will look like this.
 By now most of the juice should have evapourated.
 1. Once the plums have cooled, lay them out on a piece of parchment paper to cool.
-1. It's up to you whether you dust them with an extra layer of sugar or not at the end.
+1. It&#39;s up to you whether you dust them with an extra layer of sugar or not at the end.